Sveaborg rebellion: Mutiny

 The mutiny broke out on the evening of 30 July, earlier than the military conspirators had planned.
-Poor food and the withdrawal of a special allowance had, however, sparked discontent amongst the pioneers and artillerymen of the garrison, most of whom were conscripts drawn from industrial regions of Russia.
+Poor food and the withdrawal of a special allowance had, however, sparked discontent amongst the pioneers and artillerymen of the garrison, most of whom were conscripts drawn from the industrial regions of Russia.
 The pioneer company was particularly unsettled and had been put under collective arrest by the general commanding the Sveaborg Fortress and neighboring outposts.
 In response most of the artillerymen mutinied, expelling or imprisoning their officers.
 By daylight on 31 July about 2,000 men had joined the mutiny.
 The infantry component of the garrison, drawn from rural areas and more amenable to army discipline than their radicalised counterparts in the technical branches, mostly remained loyal to their officers.

 Suppression

 The leaders of the mutiny hoped that their example would lead to uprisings amongst the sailors of the Baltic Fleet from the naval bases at Helsinki and Kronstadt.
 However, the naval unrest of the previous year had now subsided and the crews of the warships close to Sveaborg showed no inclination to join the mutiny.
 Equally, the Cossack cavalry and the infantry units that made up the remainder of the Imperial Army forces in Finland continued to obey orders.
-Although the mutineers were able to capture nearby Katajanokka, the rising quickly lost momentum.
+Although the mutineers were able to capture nearby Katajanokka, the uprising quickly lost momentum.
 Following a naval bombardment on 1 August, the bulk of the mutinous artillerymen and pioneers surrendered to loyal troops.
 The mutiny had lasted only 60 hours.
 Emelyanv and Kokhanskiy were executed, although Tsion's fate is uncertain.